 - Faculty Assessment Coordinator: Each program should have a faculty assessment coordinator (typically appointed by the chair/director) who implements the program’s assessment plan, coordinates assessment efforts with broad faculty participation, and prepares the annual program assessment report for chair/director approval.

 - Faculty: Faculty who teach participate in assessment activities, which may include collecting or scoring student work for program learning outcomes achievement, norming on a rubric, interpreting assessment results, and participating in committee or faculty meetings about program assessment.

 - Dean/Associate Dean: Deans/Associate deans provide overall leadership and oversight of program assessment in the college.

 - Office of Assessment for Curricular Effectiveness (ACE): ACE supports undergraduate degree programs on assessment of student learning, see Our Services for more details.

-For more about assessment roles and responsibilities related to undergraduate degree program assessment, see ACE’s Summary of Suggested Roles and Responsibilities and Section 11 of WSU’s Educational Policies and Procedures Manual (EPPM).
+For more about assessment roles and responsibilities related to undergraduate degree program assessment, see ACE’s Quick Guide to Suggested Roles and Responsibilities and Section 11 of WSU’s Educational Policies and Procedures Manual (EPPM).

 - How can new chairs/directors and faculty assessment coordinators get up to speed on undergraduate degree program assessment requirements and expectations at WSU?